 1. Research Article: A Research article reports the new results of original scientific research within the journal’s scope.
 Research papers deal with its subject in depth.
 Generally, these papers are expected to include Title, Abstract, Keywords, Background/Introduction, Materials and Methods, Results and Discussion, Conclusions, List of abbreviations used (if any), Competing interests (if any), Authors' contributions, Authors' information, Acknowledgements, Funding, Endnotes (if any), References, Illustrations and figures (if any), Tables and captions (if any), and Additional supplementary files (if any).
 Papers that are exclusively methodological or that the editors of the journal present models or hypothesis unsupported by original data are not acceptable.
 Research papers are generally expected to include 3000 – 6000 words excluding abstract and references.

 2. Case report: A case report is the descriptive study of a single individual (case report) or small group (case series) that includes signs, symptoms, diagnostic studies, treatment course, and outcome.
 Case reports often describe unique cases that show an unexpected variation of a disease or condition and that cannot be explained by known diseases or syndromes.
-Journal of Ophthalmological Science gives priority to cases with clinical significance.
+Journal of Molecular and Clinical Ophthalmology gives priority to cases with clinical significance.
 A case report is generally of one or two pages in length.

 3. Editorial: An editorial is a brief article, written by editors, associate editors, assistant editors, or invited guests, that expresses views on the current topical issue.
 These are generally of one page in length.